-Once a store has been successfully added to your ShippingEasy account, the green Connected icon will show above the store’s address and information.
+Once a store or marketplace has been successfully added to your ShippingEasy account, a green Connected icon will show above the store or marketplace’s address and information.

-As long as this icon is shown and orders are in a syncable status, your account should be ready for Orders to start coming in!
+As long as this icon is shown and orders are in a syncable status, your account should be ready for orders!

 Uploading manual orders

-Comma-separated value, or CSV, files that organize your information in a table-based format.
-The biggest and most important difference is that CSV files don’t need a specific program installed to open, making them ideal for uploads in software like ShippingEasy.
+CSV files organize your information in a table-based format.
+A major benefit of CSV files is they don’t need a specific program installed to open, so CSV files are ideal for uploading information into software like ShippingEasy.

-Once you’ve created your file in a program, you will export your file as a CSV.
-Most programs, like Numbers, will have an Export To tab to make saving your file simple.
+Once you’ve created your file in the program of your choice, you’ll export your file as a CSV.
+Programs like Numbers will have an Export To tab to make saving your file simple.

-Once your file has been exported and saved, go to the Orders page on your ShippingEasy account and select Upload Orders.
+After your file has been exported and saved, go to the orders page and select Upload Orders.

-After mapping your CSV file, you’ll be taken to a screen that shows any mistakes in your file and gives instructions on how to fix them.
+Lastly, you’ll be taken to a screen that shows any mistakes in your file and given instructions on how to fix them.
 And voila!
-Your orders will be uploaded to your Orders page.
+Your orders will be uploaded to the orders page.